Welcome to All International Students

 File Health Documents

 All International Students are required to submit a copy of their health insurance to the Designated School Official (DSO) upon arrival at NHTI.
-If you’re a student athlete, an Allied Health student, or planning to live on campus, NHTI also needs a record of your health history.
+If you’re a student athlete, an Allied Health student, or planning to live on campus, NHTI may also need a record of your health history.
 Download the form and instructions on the Health Form Requirements page.

 Chat with Admissions!